-Recommended readings in systems thinking for facilitators of the Work That Reconnects.
+Recommended readings and videos in systems thinking for facilitators of the Work That Reconnects.

 [Apologies for the poor reproductions.
 Obtain books if possible–you’ll want them in your library.]

 - Systems demystified by Catherine Gautier-Downes, WTR facilitator: https://vimeo.com/262298263

 - A Worldview of Swirly Things by Victor Lee Lewis